Creamsicle42/Simpleres/README.md

 ## About

 Simpleres is a general purpose library for reading and managing arbitrary resource files from a single pack file.
 Simpleres handles the loading of a resource pack, loading of compressed subresources into a static memory space.
-And automatic freeing of resource memory when not used.
+And freeing of resource memory when not used.

+Simpleres uses a stack allocation system to store loaded resources.
+This means that all the resources for a scene can be loaded at once, and freed at once.
+This is intented to simplify memory management, and ensure that memory usage is deterministic.

 ## SMR Files